Returnable Containers

 Paragraph (b) of the definition of applicable legislated amount applies where the provincial legislation specifies the refund that must be paid to a consumer returning a returnable container of a particular class but does not specify a returnable container charge that must be charged on the sale of a beverage in a container of that class.
 If the provincial legislation also specifies an amount that must be paid to the person who accepted the container from a consumer, otherwise than as any kind of handling charge, that amount would be the applicable legislated amount.

-For example, assume provincial legislation stipulates that the refund for a returnable beverage container of a particular class must be at least $0.17, but does not specify any amount of deposit that must be charged in relation to the supply of a beverage in a returnable container of that class.
-Assume, as well, that provincial legislation stipulates that beverage distributors in the province must pay (aside from any handling charge) $0.20 per container to bottle depots in the province for each returnable container of that class they collect.
-In this example, the applicable legislated amount would be $0.20.
+In a province, the legislation stipulates that the refund for a returnable beverage container of a particular class must be at least $0.17, but it does not specify any amount of deposit that must be charged in relation to the supply of a beverage in a returnable container of that class.
+If that provincial Act stipulates that beverage distributors in the province must pay (aside from any handling charge) $0.20 per container to bottle depots in the province for each returnable container of that class they collect, then the applicable legislated amount is $0.20.

-The term “applicable legislated amount” is used in the definition of refund in subsection 226(1).
+The term applicable legislated amount is used in the definition of refund.

 Some examples of consumers' recyclers are bottle depots and retailers who accept returns of beverage containers.